urunc-dev/urunc/docs/hypervisor-support.md

 initrd option in order to provide the Unikernel with an initial RamFS (initramfs).
-However, [Qemu](https://www.qemu.org/) supports various ways to provide storage in VMs such as block devices through virtio-blk, shared-fs through 9p and virtio-fs and initramfs.
+However, [Qemu](https://www.qemu.org/) supports various ways to provide storage in VMs such as block devices through virtio-blk, shared-fs through 9pfs, virtiofs and initramfs.

 We plan to add support for all the above options, but as previously mentioned only Initramfs is supported for the time being.